Learning Disability Testing

-Do you suspect that your child or teen may have a learning disorder?
-We can test for learning disorders in reading, writing, and math, sometimes called dyslexia, dysgraphia, and dyscalculia.
+Do you suspect that your child or teen may have a learning disability?
+We can test for learning disabilities in reading, writing, and math, sometimes called dyslexia, dysgraphia, and dyscalculia.
 We provide a full scale IQ test for your child or teen to determine their intellectual strengths and need areas.
 We then complete a full scale achievement test to determine your child's level of functioning in a variety of academic areas.
 We also have more specific testing that can assess whether dyslexia is present.
 We will go over the results of the testing and outline your child's unique academic strengths and areas of need.
 We then give you a plan for improvement and a comprehensive written report that outlines all of the testing, results, interpretations, and recommendations.
 P.S.
 We also assess adults for learning disorders!

 What are the different types of learning disorders?

 Psychologists distinguish among three broad types of learning disorders:

 Problems relating to reading such as pronunciation, spelling, reading speed, and phonics.
 May also be called Dyslexia.

 Symptoms may include poor or illegible handwriting, difficulty thinking and writing at the same time, omitted words, and inconsistent spacing.
 May also be referred to as Dysgraphia.

 Difficulty learning math facts such as understanding word problems, working with money, fractions, and understanding concepts related to time.
 Also known as Dyscalculia.

 There is significant variability within those categories An evaluation can help to describe the unique challenges your child faces and produce a plan for treatment specific to your child.
 Even if your child doesn't qualify for a diagnosis of a learning disorder, testing can provide you with insight into your child's strengths and problem areas and give you direction on how to help them.
 We are located in Cary NC and are convenient to Raleigh, Apex, and Holly Springs.